 Susana Viegas is a Researcher in Philosophy of Film and a full member of IFILNOVA, FCSH - Universidade Nova de Lisboa.
 She received her Ph.D. in Philosophy (Aesthetics) from the Universidade Nova de Lisboa in 2013 with a doctoral thesis on Gilles Deleuze's philosophy of film, and a FCT Ph.D.
 Studentship during the years 2007 through 2011.
 She was a Postdoctoral Research Fellow at the University of Dundee and Deakin University with the project "Rethinking the Moving Image and Time in Gilles Deleuze's Philosophy" (2014-2019).
-She is co-editor and founder of "Cinema: Journal of Philosophy and the Moving Image" (cjpmi.ifilnova.pt) and is currently working on philosophy's relation to painting, film, and death.
+She is co-editor and founder of "Cinema: Journal of Philosophy and the Moving Image".
+In 2023, Susana Viegas was awarded an ERC Consolidator Grant to lead a new research project, 'FILM AND DEATH - Film-Philosophy as a Meditation on Death'.